 What kinds of jobs are appropriate on CPT?

 Your job should be related to your major.
 For example, an electrical engineering student might have an internship or a co-op experience in which he/she works with other engineers on a new kind of electronic device.
 A business student might work at the same company but in a different department, like accounting.
 A nursing student might help with patient care in a hospital.
 There are so many different possibilities, but all options must be defined by your academic college as an “important” experience for your program.
+Self-employment is not a possibility on CPT at UVM.
+Students seeking to be self-employed can consider applying for pre-completion OPT instead.

 How do I find a CPT job?